 Today we’re going to take a look at some of the best (and worst) companion plants for collard greens in order to help you to pick the best partners for your garden plots.
 We’ll tell you about which plants will work well with them, as well as ‘pitfall plants’ to avoid, and by the time that we’re done you’ll be ready to try a little companion planting on your own.

 Finding the right ‘sidekick’ for your collard greens is probably the most time-consuming part of companion plantings.
-Typically, a good choice will bring a lot of benefits to the table without adding a whole lot of extra care steps… but where to begin?
+Typically, a good choice will bring a lot of benefits to the table without adding a whole lot of extra care steps.
+The best way to maximize these benefits is by carefully selecting companion plants that offer mutual advantages.

 In this section, we’ve compiled a list of some of the best companion plants for collard greens and since we don’t know what you have in mind just yet, we’ll divide them up into 3 types so that there’s a little something for everyone.
 We’ll use the following 3 categories: